Understanding My Prognosis

 Tip

-- Consult professionals to ensure your will is valid, complete, and up-to-date.
+- Consult professionals to ensure your will is valid, complete, and up to date.

-Items to consider:
+List of items to consider:

 - Who has been involved in your will discussions?